Not into bingo, 84-year-old Texas woman gets college degree

 Carol Cirulli Lanham, a senior lecturer in sociology, said, “She would speak up a lot in class and I think that it just made for a more interesting class ... because she literally remembered some of the times we were talking about.”

-Fein, who worked on her associate degree for two decades before earning it in 1995, spent 18 years staying home with her children and worked several jobs over the decades, including a 20-year stint as a secretary at a Dallas orthopedic hospital — the job she retired from in 2012.
+Fein, who grew up in the Bronx in New York City, said that in high school she just wanted to graduate and get a job.
+After graduating early — at the age of 16 — she went to work as a secretary at a dress manufacturer.
+She married, spent 18 years staying home with her children and worked several jobs over the decades, including a 20-year stint as a secretary at a Dallas orthopedic hospital — the job she retired from in 2012.
+She also worked on her associate degree for two decades before earning it in 1995.

 Renee Brown, a certified nursing assistant who is one of Fein’s caregivers, said Fein has inspired her.
 At 53, she plans to enroll in a program to become a licensed vocational nurse.